Quadratic Chabauty for modular curves: Algorithms and examples: Introduction

-Dogra and Le Fourn \cite{DLF19} proved that the quadratic Chabauty set $X_0^+(N) (\Q _p )_2 $ is finite whenever the genus is larger than one.
-Hence it is natural to ask whether the methods of this paper can be used to give an algorithm for computing $X_0^+(N) (\Q _p )_2 $ for any $N$.
-In \cite{Sik17}, Siksek describes explicit sufficient conditions for finiteness of $X(\Q _p )_2 $ for more general modular curves $X$.
+All rational points in Theorem~\ref{T:X0N+} had already been found by Galbraith~\cite{Gal99}. \begin{Remark} These computations were recently extended significantly by Ad\v{z}aga, Arul, Beneish, Chen, Chidambaram, Keller, and Wen \cite{AABCCKW}.
+They use the quadratic Chabauty method described in this paper to determine the set of rational points on all curves $X_0 ^+ (N)$ of genus 4,5 and 6 and prime level $N$.
+Arul and M\"uller~\cite{AM} also compute the rational points on $X_0^+(125)$ using the same method.
+Ad\v{z}aga, Chidambaram, Keller, and Padurariu \cite{ACKP} use several techniques, including quadratic Chabauty, to determine the set of rational points on the hyperelliptic Atkin--Lehner star quotient curves $X_0^*(N)$. \end{Remark}

-Going further, the reader may wonder what the potential applications of these algorithms are to \textit{non-modular} curves.
-The main stumbling block in attempting such a generalisation is the assumption on the Mordell--Weil rank and Picard number of the Jacobian.
-Since a generic curve will have Picard number one, it is not clear how often one should expect a genus $g$ curve with Mordell--Weil rank $g$ to satisfy the quadratic Chabauty hypothesis.
+Going further, one may wonder what the potential applications of these algorithms are to \textit{non-modular} curves.
+The main stumbling block in attempting such a generalisation is our running assumption on the Mordell--Weil rank and Picard number of the Jacobian (see~\S\ref{S:setup}).
+Since a generic curve has Picard number one, it is not clear how often one should expect a genus $g$ curve with Mordell--Weil rank $g$ to satisfy the quadratic Chabauty hypothesis.
 Nevertheless, there are other interesting curves where one \textit{would} expect to get some mileage out of such algorithms.
 The most obvious examples are (Atkin--Lehner quotients of) Shimura curves.
-In particular, determining the set of rational points on the curves $X^D /\langle w_D\rangle$, in the notation of Parent--Yafaev \cite{PY}, would resolve a conjecture of Clark \cite{clarkthesis} (Parent and Yafaev determine the rational points for an infinite family of Shimura curves whose Jacobian contains a rank zero isogeny factor).
+In particular, determining the set of rational points on the (infinitely many) curves $X^D /\langle w_D\rangle$, in the notation of Parent--Yafaev \cite{PY}, would resolve a conjecture of Clark \cite{clarkthesis} (Parent and Yafaev determine the rational points for an infinite family of Shimura curves whose Jacobian contains a rank zero isogeny factor).